kjsmith218cb/ChuckNorrisJokeBank/README.md

 **Create 2 new Swift Files in your 'Model' group (File > New > File > Swift File)**
 1. RandomJokeManagerJokeDelegate - Used to fetch a random joke from the API
-2. RandomJokeData - Structure Data
+2. RandomJokeData - Used tp structure data

 #### MODEL: RandomJokeManagerDelegate
 1. Set protocol and functions we require to pass the data back to SingleJokeViewController or JokeListViewController